google/REAPER/README.md

 implemented as a symmetric FIR filter that introduces no phase distortion.

 The help text _(-h)_ provided by the _reaper_ program describes various output options, including debug output of some of the feature signals.
 Of special interest is the residual waveform which may be used to check for the expected waveshape.
-During non-nasalized, open vocal tract vocalizations (such as /a/), each period should show a somewhat noisy version of the derivative of the glottal flow.
+(The residual has a _.resid_ filename extension.)
+During non-nasalized, open vocal tract vocalizations (such as /a/), each period should show a somewhat noisy version of the derivative of the idealized glottal flow.
 If the computed residual deviates radically from this ideal, the Hilbert transform option _(-t)_ might improve matters.